Geography 321 - The United States » 2019 » Chapter 1 Test Introduction

 In terms of cultural diversity for North America (Canada and the United States), which of the following is true?

-A. The United States is the most culturally diverse region on Earth while Canada is not.
+A. As a whole, Canada and the United States is probably the most diverse region on Earth.

-B. As a whole, Canada and the United States is probably the most diverse region on Earth.
+B. As a whole, Canada and the United States is probably not the most diverse region on Earth.

-C. Canada is probably the most culturally diverse region on Earth, while the United States is not.
+D. Canada is probably the most culturally diverse region on Earth, while the United States is not.

 Question #20